Commodity Supplemental Food Program

 The participants should be aware that:

-- Information provided for eligibility is correct.
+- Information provided for eligibility is true and correct.

 - A participant can appeal regarding their eligibility for the program.